Terms & conditions for the usage of all data viewed or supplied.

 3.9 Use of Electronic mail (E-Mail) addresses - All email addresses in the data are either organisational or corporate subscriber emails and/or relate to the post holder’s position and are owned by the employing organisation and/or are those published or officially connected with an elected position or position within public life; including, but not limited to, members of parliament, councillors and those representing parish councils.
 Where email addresses are used for communication by users, the following conditions apply:

 3.10 Updates.
+No element of Oscar data held by a user should be any older than 30 days from the date of download/receipt.
 Clients with a 12 month license to Oscar data are provided with access to a customer area and through which can download updated versions of their selections, or historical changes made to their selections, from our live database at any time for no cost.
-Clients are required to download fresh copies of their selections every 30 days as a minimum and the new downloads should be used to replace or update any copies of the data held by the client.
-This is to ensure data is as accurate as possible and fit for purpose and reflects any preference changes made by data subjects contained within the clients selections
+Clients are required to download fresh copies of their selections every 30 days as a minimum and the new downloads should be used to completely replace or update any copies of the data held by the client.
+This is to ensure data is as accurate as possible and fit for purpose and reflects any preference changes made by post holders contained within the clients selections

 Oscar offers some mechanisms for users to maintain a list of post holder and organisational email addresses that have been ‘opted out’ from further emails, but accepts no responsibility for maintaining this list or removing e-mail addresses on behalf of any user.